Articles

 Why A Trusted Advisory Team Matters: Financial Lessons from Recent Athlete Headlines

-Recent headlines involving Philadelphia Phillies third baseman Alec Bohm have sparked renewed conversation about athlete finances, advisory teams, and the importance of financial oversight.
+Opening Day 2026 for Major League Baseball delivered more than highlight reels and memorable player debuts.
+It also served as a grim reminder that fame and fortune can be overshadowed when money is not handled properly.
+Recent headlines involving Philadelphia Phillies third baseman Alec Bohm have sparked renewed conversation about athlete finances, advisory teams, and the importance of oversight.

 Look Out for Number One: Stay Engaged in Your Own Finances

-Many athletes choose to involve family members in financial decisions and responsibilities.
-While this can come from a place of trust and loyalty, it can also create risk if safeguards are not in place.
+Many athletes choose to involve family members in decisions and responsibilities.
+While this can come from a place of trust and loyalty, it can also create additional risks if safeguards are not in place.

 Unfortunately, history has shown that financial disputes involving relatives are not uncommon.
 Family relationships do not replace internal controls, documentation, or oversight.
 Clear roles, limited access, and independent review help protect everyone involved.
-Trust should always be paired with verification.
+In most cases, having the specific responsibilities and authorizations in writing can create the clear boundaries that can be enforced without confusion.

 The Importance of a Neutral Third‑Party Advisory Team

-One of the most important steps athletes can take is building a qualified, neutral advisory team.
+One of the most important steps athletes and entertainers can take is building a qualified, neutral advisory team.
 This helps protect both your finances and your future.

 Your advisory team may consist of a CPA, attorney, agent, manager, PR, and more.
 These professionals provide objective guidance, identify risks, and support informed decision-making.
-Athletes should still conduct due diligence when selecting advisors — verifying credentials, reviewing experience, and confirming licensing.
-Qualified advisors often hold credentials such as CPA, CFP, or CFA, and appropriate regulatory licenses.
+Individuals should still conduct due diligence when selecting advisors — verifying credentials, reviewing experience, and confirming licensing.
+Qualified advisors often hold credentials such as CPA, CFP, or CFA, and appropriate regulatory licenses, but even in some instances, credentials do not translate to immunity.

 Prioritize Finances, Even With a Busy Schedule

-Athletes travel frequently and maintain demanding schedules.
+Athletes and entertainers travel frequently and maintain demanding schedules.
 However, limited time should not lead to limited oversight.

 When your CPA or advisor requests documents, clarification, or responses to potential red flags, timely communication is critical.
 Delays can lead to: